 The defendants filed motions to dismiss each respective complaint on January 10, 2017.
 On May 10, 2017, the court dismissed the Committee's Complaint with prejudice, stating that the Committee lacked standing to bring its claims.
 With respect to the Committee Members' Complaint, the court declined to dismiss the complaint, but ordered the parties to conduct discovery regarding whether the Committee Members' Complaint is barred by the applicable statute of limitations and to file a motion for summary judgment thereafter on that issue of timeliness.
 The defendants filed their motion for summary judgment on September 21, 2017, the Committee Members' filed their opposition on November 2, 2017, and the defendants filed their reply on November 22, 2017.
 On June 26, 2018, the court conditionally overruled the defendants' motion for summary judgment.
-The court bifurcated the case and conducted a trial on the issue of whether the Committee Members' Complaint is barred by the applicable statute of limitations in September 2018.
+The court bifurcated the case and in September 2018 the court conducted a trial on the issue of whether the Committee Members' Complaint is barred by the applicable statute of limitations.
 On November 20, 2018, the Committee Members filed a motion for sanctions, alleging various discovery and trial misconduct by the defendants and requesting that the court enter judgment in favor of the Committee Members with respect to the statute of limitations issue and award attorneys' fees to the Committee Members.
-On December 11, 2018, the defendants filed their opposition to the Committee Members' motion for sanctions, and the motion is pending with the court.
+On December 11, 2018, the defendants filed their opposition to the Committee Members' motion for sanctions.
+On March 26, 2019, the court granted the Committee Members' motion for sanctions and ordered that discovery related to the statute of limitations be re-opened through May 28, 2019, and the court subsequently extended the statute of limitations discovery period to October 7, 2019.
+The court set a hearing for October 7, 2019 to complete the record on the statute of limitations defense.
+The court also ordered the Company to pay certain of the Committee Members legal and other costs to file the motion for sanctions and to conduct additional discovery related to the statute of limitations issue.

 On August 14, 2018, under the original Shy et. al. v.
 Navistar International Corporation, Civil Action No. 3:92-CV-333 (S.D.
-Ohio 1992), we filed a motion to schedule a status hearing to request an in-person hearing to discuss global resolution of various disputes under the 1993 Settlement Agreement, including but not limited to resolving the pending Profit Sharing Complaint and Committee Members' Complaint described above.
+Ohio 1992), the Company filed a motion to schedule a status hearing to request an in-person hearing to discuss the possibility of a global resolution of various disputes under the 1993 Settlement Agreement, including but not limited to resolving the pending Profit Sharing Complaint and Committee Members' Complaint described above.
 As a result, in-person hearings were held on November 2, 2018 and February 22, 2019.
 Additional hearings may be scheduled in the future.